bytecod3/circuit-toolbox/README.md

-## Most commonly used circuits in circuit design
+## Utility circuits for day-to-day electronic circuit design

+The schematics are KiCAD files with hierachical sheets.
+Open the corresponding sheet to view a given part or import the whole project into your schematic.

+Below are the schematic snapshots of the circuits.

 ### Indicators
 ![LED Indicators](./snapshots/indicators.png)